27 Aug Brain Therapy: Planting SEEDS for a Healthy Brain and Better Mental Health

 His work incorporates what is currently known about the brain and its capacities, including neuroplasticity and neurogenesis, with psychotherapy research, mindfulness, nutritional neuroscience and social intelligence.
 He has presented in all US States and in 30 countries around the world.

 This online workshop will give you instant access to 6+ hours of video content, accessible via streaming on our website.
-You can view the course content in your own time and re-watch as many times as you like.
-Note that access will expire 12 months after purchase.
+You can view the course content in your own time, there is no time limit on access.

 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.